kubota0130/ipc/README.md

     pip install jupyter numpy matplotlib pandas cupy-cudaXXX
     ```

+### Google Colaboratory
+If you do not have available GPU(s), you can use [Google Colaboratory](https://colab.research.google.com/?utm_source=scs-index),
+which provides a free GPU with 12 GB memory (Jun 7th, 2022).
+Here is the [sample code](https://colab.research.google.com/drive/13gzqOcnnejuJYh6yAPlX2bksWFQSFzNP?usp=sharing) of `sample1_esn.ipynb` on Google Colaboratory.

-# Example codes
+# Example Codes
-1. An echo state network (ESN)
+1. Echo state network

-    First, we demonstrate IPCs of an ESN to explain basic usage of the library.
+    First, we demonstrate IPCs of an echo state network to explain basic usage of the library.
     Please read `sample1_esn.ipynb` for details.
     After running it, we get the following IPC decomposion, which summarizes capacities for each order of input.
     The total capacity